ANSC 402: Horsemanship

 Students must be currently enrolled in ANSC402 or have previously been enrolled in ANSC 402 for two semesters to be eligible to try out

-Preregistration for FALL 2014 TBD Preregistration is held for upperclassmen before the start of each semester.
+Preregistration for FALL 2014 to be held on April 15th & 16th.
+Preregistration is held for upperclassmen before the start of each semester.
 Students are put into classes based on the answers to the following questions:

 How long have you been riding?
 How long have you been taking lessons?